 David Gilman has had an enormously impressive variety of jobs - from firefighter to professional photographer, from soldier in the Parachute Regiment’s Reconnaissance Platoon to a Marketing Manager for an international publishing company in South Africa.
 He is also a successful television screenwriter.
 From 2000 until 2009 he was principal writer on A Touch Of Frost.
 He has lived and travelled the world gathering inspiration for his exotic adventure series along the way.
 Now, David is based in Devonshire, where he lives with his wife, Suzy Chiazzari.

 The Englishman is a new thriller series introducing Dan Raglan, a contemporary knight errant who served in French Foreign Legion.
+The second book in the series, Betrayal will be published on January 6th 2022.

 MASTER OF WAR is the first book of David Gilman’s series that follows the fortunes of Thomas Blackstone, a village stonemason in England sent to fight with King Edward’s army as an archer against the French in 1346.
 In the bloodiest of conflicts he discovers friendship, love and sacrifice but his destiny has yet to be played out.
 From humble beginnings this common man’s reputation becomes legend.
 Rich in historical detail, MASTER OF WAR propels the cast of characters on an epic journey through the violence and political intrigue of the 100 Years’ War.